-Hari (Green) chutney is made with fresh cilantro (green coriander) and a variety of spices.
-This chutney is a must-have for every fridge.
-Tastes delicious with pakoras, samosas, chaat and many more popular Indian snacks.
+Hari chutney is a blend of fresh cilantro (green coriander) and variety of spices.
+Hari chutney is a “must” with pakoras, samosas, chaats, and many popular Indian snacks.
 Like ketchup and other popular condiments, hari chutney can be used in a variety of different ways!

 - 1 big bunch of chopped Cilantro (green coriander)

 - 3 tablespoons of lemon juice

 - 1/2 inch ginger

 - 1 teaspoon sugar

 - Blend all ingredients, except the cilantro, into a paste.
 Add cilantro, a little at a time, and blend until smooth.
 Add water

 - Taste and adjust salt, green chilies, or lemon juice as desired.

 - Using a little oil and sugar keeps the color fresh.

 - While cleaning cilantro (hara dhania) chop off just the thick stems.